Rolf Wanka

-Rolf Wanka (14 February 1901 – 28 November 1982) was an Austrian actor.
+Rolf Wanka (14 February 1901 – 30 November 1982) was an Austrian actor.

 Biography

 He was of Czech, German and French origin.
 His father was Dr. Josef Wanka was head physician in Vienna.
 His mother was Emma Pippich.
 His family owned a mansion in Hřiměždice, Czechoslovakia, where he spent a lot of time.
-He studied Technical University in Prague, then University in Insbruck.
+He studied Czech Technical University in Prague, then University of Innsbruck.
 He spoke German, Czech, French and English.
-He appeared as a leading man in many Austrian, German and Czech movies.
+He appeared as a leading man in many Austrian, West German and Czechoslovak movies.
 He was married three times and had two children.
 His second wife was the actress Friedl Czepa.